A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: INTRODUCTION

-In this paper, the online learning case is considered where the agent learns against an arbitrary opponent who can follow a time-variant history-dependent policy and can switch its policy at any time.
+In this paper, we consider the online learning setting where the agent learns against an arbitrary opponent who can follow a \textit{time-variant history-dependent policy and can switch its policy at any time}.
 We consider infinite-horizon two-player zero-sum stochastic games (SGs) with the average-reward criterion.
-At each time step, both players determine their actions simultaneously upon observing the state of the environment.
+At each time, both players determine their actions simultaneously upon observing the state.
 The reward and the probability distribution of the next state is then determined by the chosen actions and the current state.
 The players' payoffs sum to zero, i.e., the reward of one player (agent) is exactly the loss of the other player (opponent).
 The agent's goal is to maximize its cumulative reward while the opponent tries to minimize the total loss.
+The problem of designing learning algorithms that can learn against arbitrary opponents is a significant open issue.
+There is extensive literature on designing and analyzing algorithms that learn against opponents in such a manner that they together converge to an equilibrium of the underlying game.
+In such cases however, the opponent is not free to choose any learning or non-learning strategy that they want, a significant limitation in their practical use.

-We propose \textit{Posterior Samling Reinforcement Learning algorithm for Zero-sum Stochastic Games} (\pssg), a learning algorithm that achieves $\otil(HS\sqrt{AT})$ Bayesian regret bound.
+We propose \textit{Posterior Sampling Reinforcement Learning algorithm for Zero-sum Stochastic Games} (\pssg), a learning algorithm that achieves $\otil(HS\sqrt{AT})$ Bayesian regret bound.
 Here $H$ is an upper bound on the bias-span, $S$ is the number of states, $A$ is the size of all possible action pairs for both players, $T$ is the horizon, and $\otil$ hides logarithmic factors.
-The best existing result in this setting is achieved by \ucsg algorithm \cite{wei2017online} which obtains a regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ where $D \geq H$ is the diameter of the SG.
-As stochastic games generalize Markov Decision Processes (MDPs), our regret bound is optimal (except for logarithmic factors) in $A$ and $T$ due to the lower bound provided by \cite{jaksch2010near}.
+The best existing result in this setting is achieved by \ucsg algorithm \citep{wei2017online} which obtains a regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ where $D \geq H$ is the diameter of the SG.
+As stochastic games generalize Markov Decision Processes (MDPs), our regret bound is optimal (except for logarithmic factors) in $T$ due to the lower bound provided by \cite{jaksch2010near}.